borg-project/borg/docs/usage.rst

 At this point we have both a suite of subsolvers and a set of training data.
 The third and penultimate step in constructing a borg portfolio is fitting a predictive model to these data.
-With subsolvers and training data downloaded and unpacked, after activating the virtualenv in which borg is installed, use the "train" tool to fit a model:
+Use the "train" tool to fit a model:

 .. code-block:: bash